 Type IV - Universal license, servicing equipment of all types

-Earning certification from North American Technical Excellence can mean finding better paying jobs or earning a salary increase from a current employer.
+North American Technical Excellence can mean finding better paying jobs or earning a salary increase from a current employer.
 NATE certification requires passing tests about the operation of certain HVAC equipment and other hands-on industry knowledge.

 The benefits of earning a California HVAC license include the ability to start your own business and earn better pay.
 Salaries for California HVAC technicians vary based on the companies and location.
 On average, salaries range from $39,420 to $70,023.